Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 2.0.3 =
 - [New API]: Fixed new API was enabled by default.
-Now you need to enable it manually on Advanced Settings tab.
+Now you need to disable "Enable Legacy Checkout API" option on Advanced Settings tab to use new API.
 - [New API]: Fixed popup button text was empty on plugin update.
 - [New API]: Fixed popup form was not scrollable on some mobile devices.
 - [New API]: Added white background for popup item logo.